The Graduate (1967)

 LOCATION: 3849 Old Pali Road, Honolulu, HI, 96817

-Located just down the street from the above house is the corner where George Clooney frantically runs in his sandals over to his friends’ house, The Mitchells, after hearing of some distressing news.
+Located just down the street from Matt King’s house is the corner where George Clooney frantically runs in his sandals over to his friends’ house, The Mitchells, after hearing of some distressing news.

 The Mitchell’s house.
 The view, again, is slightly obstructed from the road, due to the many trees and plants on the property.